 Chief Guests: three last mile beneficiaries

 Thirteen Women on Wings business partners had also put up their stalls to showcase their work and share how working with Women on Wings had helped expanding their businesses.
 These business partners all create employment for rural female artisans and farmers from around India.
-Ruma Devi, Durga Devi and Kajodi Devi, three last mile beneficiaries from Rajasthan, were present to share how having a job and income changed their lives.
+Ruma Devi, Durga Yadav and Kajodi Devi, three last mile beneficiaries from Rajasthan, were present to share how having a job and income changed their lives.
 These women proof the role of women in shaping the society, and importance of economic independence, which in turn leads to education.

 Impacting the lives of 207,500 families in rural India